-King Duncan’s murder and its impact on Macbeth’s character is the key premise of the Shakespearean drama, The Tragedy of Macbeth.
+King Duncan’s murder and its impact on Lady Macbeth Soliloquy character is the key premise of the Shakespearean drama, The Tragedy of Macbeth.
 However, the tragic story’s main plot first started surviving with Lady Macbeth’s influence on her husband.
-Readers of this play can easily estimate how Macbeth’s wife’s brutal intention strongly moves the confused and hesitated Macbeth.
+Readers of this play can easily estimate how Macbeth’s wife’s brutal intention strongly moves the confused and hesitated Macbeth a Tragedy.
 But at the same time, readers can witness that her influence on Macbeth gradually declines.
-Now the million-dollar question is when Lady Macbeth’s influence on her husband starts to decline.
+Now the million-dollar question is when Lady Macbeth Soliloquy influence on her husband starts to decline.

 The onset of the said event begins after the murder of King Duncan.
-As a human and a trusted part of Duncan’s royal administration, Macbeth, for the first time, smells a sense of kingship after hearing three witches’ predictions.
-His invisible intention gains momentum after his wife Lady Macbeth’s desire to see him as the King comes to light.
+As a human and a trusted part of Duncan’s royal administration, Macbeth a tragedy, for the first time, smells a sense of kingship after hearing three witches’ predictions.
+His invisible intention gains momentum after his wife Lady Macbeth Soliloquy desire to see him as the King comes to light.
 However, one thing is clear to both of them.
 They both understand that King Duncan already has his son as heir to the throne.
 That means Macbeth can become the king only after eliminating King Duncan and his trusted officials.
 And, accordingly, hesitated Macbeth, at last, kills Duncan after following his wife’s brutal instruction.

 But, after the accomplishment of King Duncan’s murder, Macbeth becomes a completely different man with sturdy, cruel nature.
 In the sense of coveted achievement, he is more confident in his ability and simultaneously losing his confidence in his wife, Lady Macbeth’s wisdom.
 In a word, the clock of her declining influence starts rotating steadily, and the outcome appears crystal clear when Macbeth plans to murder Fleance and Banquo without consulting his wife.
 However, with the decline of Lady Macbeth’s influence, another sense also surfaced.
 That is a gradual appearance of Macbeth a tragedy.